$425 Million Google Class Action Lawsuit: Do You Qualify for a Payout?

 Even if you have access to privacy settings on a particular app, website or service, there’s a good chance your data is still being collected, if not by the website itself, by the Google Analytics code embedded in approximately 55% to 70% of websites.

-Given that reality, what can you do to reclaim some control over your privacy?
+Given that reality, what can you do to reclaim some control of your privacy?
 Here are a few tips that aren’t perfect solutions, but can help:

 - Use a virtual private network (VPN), a type of software that encrypts your online activity and obscures your location when browsing the internet.

-- Be aware that even with all of these privacy settings enabled, there is still, more often than not, a lot of data about your online activity, devices and even location being collected and shared about you.
+- Be aware that even with all these privacy settings enabled, there's still often a lot of data about your online activity, devices and even location being collected and shared about you.
 Keeping this in mind can help protect yourself from scams and fraud by making you more alert to suspicious emails, texts or phone calls, even when they include personal information about you.

 Related content